tpitre/belladonna/wp-content/plugins/w3-total-cache/readme.txt

 Please reach out to all of these people and support their projects if you're so inclined.

 == Changelog ==

+= 0.13.1 =
+* Fixed php warnings in PgCache_ContentGrabber.php

+= 0.13.0 =
+* Added new Pro feature, Debug - Purge Stack Trace
+* Added "Feature Policy" security header
+* Removed deprecated get_magic_quotes_gpc()
+* Improved AMP Extension by ignoring value of amp querystring marker in request if passed without value in config
+* Improved lazyload by not processing elements with skip-lazy class or data-skip-lazy attribute
+* Fixed caching of query-string normalization redirects, no longer cached when cache key is normalized by accept querystring arguments, caused redirect loop

+= 0.12.0 =
+* Added querystring based URL structures for AMP pages
+* Added filter of minify options
+* Added lazyload picture tag support
+* Removed footer link "Support Us" option
+* Improved wp_die handling
+* Improved lazyload handling of content in script tags
+* Improved lazyload handling of feeds
+* Improved printing tags coming from feeds
+* Improved handling of modified posts before wp_rewrite initialized
+* Nginx rules changed a lot to avoid "location" block conflicts.
+That change may cause problems on some systems using non-default WordPress rules - keep a backup of your original rules
+* Improved handling of .htaccess files in regard to EOF
+* Fixed Varnish purging
+* Fixed html minification of data tags equaling 0

+= 0.11.0 =
+* Added recommendation for BoldGrid's Total Upkeep plugin
+* Added new lazy loading feature
+* Removed New Relic extension by default for new installations
+* Updated usage of html minification and quote removal
+* Improved memcached config and added optional binary protocol setting
+* Improved process of renewing expired licenses
+* Improved page cache purging
+* Improved FAQ link by opening in new window
+* Improved detection of detect_post_id
+* Improved REST caching in relation to cache headers like X-WP-*
+* Improved Vary User-Agent header usage
+* Improved various features with AMP pages and HTTP2
+* Improved redis connection string to allow for tls://host:port format
+* Fixed file headers for Cloudfront S3 CDN
+* Fixed fatal error on with flush / SNS
+* Fixed comments with URLs within minify debug mode
+* Fixed ObjectCache statistics within footer
+* Fixed temporary hotfix with wp_die and regular output
+* Fixed fragment cache header link
+* Fixed flushing of /feed and /feed/ cache
+* Fixed js error in widget
+* Fixed fatal cache flush error caused by empty $wp_rewrite
+* Fixed path for file_generic REST caching on non-default port
+* Fixed test minify button with Closure Compiler engine

+= 0.10.2 =
+* Fixed compatibility with wpdb::prepare in WordPress 5.3

+= 0.10.1 =
+* Fixed slowdown in memcached engine
+* Fixed Purge Cache menu links so they flush current blog in WPMU
+* Fixed error during upgrade, "Call to undefined method W3TC\Util_Content::is_database_error"
+* Updated Redis cache engine to avoid "Function Redis::delete() is deprecated" warning

+= 0.10.0 =
+* Improved Statistics component for pro users
+* Improved support for CloudFront distributions with multiple origins
+* Improved redirects by using safter wp_safe redirect
+* Improved .htaccess usage when pagecache does not require it
+* Improved protection of unexpected values in global variables
+* Added more Amazon S3 regions
+* Added support for memcached binary protocol when available
+* Added caching for webp MIME type
+* Updated S3 bucket creation by settings CORS policy
+* Updated blogmap to allow urls with custom ports
+* Fixed usage of base url with minify
+* Fixed mixing content of sync & async scripts with minify

+* Fixed S3 + CloudFront urls when CNAMEs not used

 = 0.9.7.5 =
 * Updated AWS library